AnsariMariya/sevasetu/README.md

 ## 🌍 About the Project

-SevaSetu is built with a simple goal
-connect people who need help with people who are ready to help
+SevaSetu is built with a simple goal, connect people who need help with people who are ready to help.

 In many real-life situations, help exists but does not reach the right person at the right time.
 SevaSetu creates a space where requests can be posted, seen, and acted upon quickly.